rust-lang/prev.rust-lang.org/zh-CN/faq.md

 [`&str`][str] is a primitive type implemented by the Rust language, while [`String`][String] is implemented in the standard library.

 <h3><a href="#how-do-i-do-o1-character-access-in-a-string" name="how-do-i-do-o1-character-access-in-a-string">
-How do I do O(1) character access in a <code>String</code>?
+如何以 O(1) 复杂度访问一个 <code>String</code> 中的字符？
 </a></h3>

-You cannot.
-At least not without a firm understanding of what you mean by "character", and preprocessing the string to find the index of the desired character.
+并不能这样做。At least not without a firm understanding of what you mean by "character", and preprocessing the string to find the index of the desired character.

 Rust strings are UTF-8 encoded.
 A single visual character in UTF-8 is not necessarily a single byte as it would be in an ASCII-encoded string.
 Each byte is called a "code unit" (in UTF-16, code units are 2 bytes; in UTF-32 they are 4 bytes).
 "Code points" are composed of one or more code units, and combine in "grapheme clusters" which most closely approximate characters.